B4sal/B4sal/README.md

 # Hi, I'm Russell Pérez (B4sal)

 👋 Welcome to my GitHub profile.
-I'm a frontend developer passionate about programming and technology, though I also have backend experience, albeit less recently.
+I'm a frontend developer passionate about programming and technology, though I also have backend experience, and I work with Assembly language as well, albeit less frequently.

 ## 🛠️ Technologies and Tools